pasciaks/MakeChangeProject/README.md

 To turn in a project, you must push it to a GitHub repository named **MakeChangeProject**.
 You must include a `README.md` describing how to run your program.

 <hr>

+## The following screenshots represent example executions of the program and the results.

 ![Example usage](1.png)
 ![Example usage](2.png)